cityssm/website-auditing/checklist.md

 ## ➰ Do the Very Easy Stuff Again!

-If significant website changes were made while auditing, it would be worthwhile to validate the HTML again, and ensure the website still passed Lighthouse tests.
+If significant website changes were made while auditing, it would be worthwhile to validate the HTML again, and ensure the website still passes Lighthouse tests.